Frederick Douglass: John Brown

 On March 12, 1859, Douglass met with radical abolitionists John Brown, George DeBaptiste, and others at William Webb's house in Detroit to discuss emancipation.
 Douglass met Brown again when Brown visited his home two months before leading the raid on Harpers Ferry.
 Brown penned his Provisional Constitution during his two-week stay with Douglass.
-Also staying with Douglass for over a year was Shields Green, a fugitive slave whom Douglass was helping, as he often did.
+Also staying with Douglass for over a year was Shields Green, a fugitive slave whom Douglass was helping, as he helped many.

-Shortly before the raid, Douglass, taking Green with him, travelled from Rochester, via New York City, to Chambersburg, Pennsylvania, Brown's communications headquarters.
+Shortly before the raid, Douglass, taking Green with him, traveled from Rochester, via New York City, to Chambersburg, Pennsylvania, Brown's communications headquarters.
 He was recognized there by black people, who asked him for a lecture.
 Douglass agreed, although he said his only topic was slavery.
 Green joined him on the stage; Brown, incognito, sat in the audience.
 A white reporter, referring to "Nigger Democracy", called it a "flaming address" by "the notorious Negro Orator".

 There, in an abandoned stone quarry for secrecy, Douglass and Green met with Brown and John Henri Kagi, to discuss the raid.
 After discussions lasting, as Douglass put it, "a day and a night", he disappointed Brown by declining to join him, considering the mission suicidal.
 To Douglass's surprise, Green went with Brown instead of returning to Rochester with Douglass.
 Anne Brown said that Green told her that Douglass promised to pay him on his return, but David Blight called this "much more ex post facto bitterness than reality".

 Almost all that is known about this incident comes from Douglass.
 It is clear that it was of immense importance to him, both as a turning point in his life—not accompanying John Brown—and its importance in his public image.
 The meeting was not revealed by Douglass for 20 years.
 He first disclosed it in his speech on John Brown at Storer College in 1881, trying unsuccessfully to raise money to support a John Brown professorship at Storer, to be held by a black man.
-He again referred to it stunningly in his last Autobiography.
+He again referred to it in his last Autobiography.

 After the raid, which took place between October 16 and 18, 1859, Douglass was accused both of supporting Brown and of not supporting him enough.
 He was nearly arrested on a Virginia warrant, and fled for a brief time to Canada before proceeding onward to England on a previously planned lecture tour, arriving near the end of November.
 During his lecture tour of Great Britain, on March 26, 1860, Douglass delivered a speech before the Scottish Anti-Slavery Society in Glasgow, "The Constitution of the United States: is it pro-slavery or anti-slavery?", outlining his views on the American Constitution.
 That month, on the 13th, Douglass's youngest daughter Annie died in Rochester, New York, at age 10.
 Douglass sailed back from England the following month, traveling through Canada to avoid detection.

 Years later, in 1881, Douglass shared a stage at Storer College in Harpers Ferry with Andrew Hunter, the prosecutor who secured Brown's conviction and execution.
 Hunter congratulated Douglass.